-- (1) Read the casebook materials at least 25 pages ahead of where we finished the last class.
-If 25 pages falls in the middle of a case, read to the end of that case (and brief it).
+- (1) Read the casebook materials at least 25 pages ahead of where we finished the last class.3 If 25 pages falls in the middle of a case, read to the end of that case (and brief it).
 If time permits, you should read to the end of the section we are working on, so that when you brief the first cases your analysis will be as sharply focused as possible.
 Frequently you will not understand the issue(s) in the first cases until you have read later cases that treat the same subject. - (2) Prepare a brief of each case, article or statute that is assigned.
-A brief is a written summary of a case, written (preferably typed) in a notebook separate from the case

-2. Actually, there is an exception to this rule.
+A brief is a written summary of a case, written (preferably typed4) in a notebook separate from the case - 2.
+Actually, there is an exception to this rule.
 In the rare case where a student has otherwise diligently attended class, but is struck down at the last minute by an illness or other circumstance preventing the student from fulfilling the requirement of 80% class attendance, I will consider some sort of dispensation, in consultation with the Academic Dean, if there is good cause for modifying the requirement.
-Otherwise, attendance at 80% of the scheduled class days is a prerequisite for sitting for the final exam.

-- 3. Our progress will vary enormously depending upon the materials we are covering.
+Otherwise, attendance at 80% of the scheduled class days is a prerequisite for sitting for the final exam. - 3.
+Our progress will vary enormously depending upon the materials we are covering.
 In the beginning will cover only a few pages per day.
 However, you should aim for about 25 pages ahead will since it will insure that you have erred on the side of caution. - 4.
 Nowadays virtually all law students have a laptop computer, and most use it to take notes in class (as well as for less admirable tasks, like instant messaging and online shopping).
 I recommend typing your notes only if that is the normal way that you record something of substance (e.g., longer than a grocery list).
 If you normally compose by hand, and use a computer only to prepare a final draft for submission, then it's fine to take reading notes by hand.
 However, I should say that there is a lot to be said for switching over to touch-typing.
 Most students ultimately become faster at a keyboard than writing by hand, particularly in a long exam.
-If you type you are forced to see your work a little more materials.
+If you type you are forced to see your work a little more clearly, and you tend to make it better than if you are spared a direct confrontation by the fact that you materials.
 It should include the following headings: